LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

             }
 ```

-## Buid and Run Sample applications
+## Build and Run Sample applications

 There are two sample applications in the Visual Studio solution, MRNViewerApp which is a WPF desktop application, and WebSocketMRNConsumerApp which is a simple console application.

 ### Build and Run WebSocketMRNConsumerApp

 The WebSocketMRNConsumerApp is a console application demonstrate how to use the WebSokcetAdapter with the MRNManager to open a WebSocket connection to a WebSocket server, send an item request and handling the response message from the server.
-The example just prints MRN JSON data that application receives to console output.
+The example just prints MRN JSON data that the application receives to console output.

-You may follow the follwing steps to build the application.
+You may follow the following steps to build the application.

-1) Run windows command line or using terminal on macOS or Linux.
-Based on mrnWebSocketviewer repository you downloads from GitHub, change foler to WebSocketMRNConsumerApp.
+1) Run the Windows command line or using the terminal on macOS or Linux.
+Based on mrnWebSocketviewer repository you download from GitHub, change the folder to WebSocketMRNConsumerApp.

 2) Make sure that you are running with .NET Core 3.0.
 Just check by running **dotnet --version**.
 We are testing with .NET Core 3 Preview 7 which is the latest version at the time we write this article.